semrush/intergalactic/website/docs/components/select/select-code.md

 @example options

-@## Options filtration
+@## Options filtering

 The `InputSearch` is added to Select for filtering elements in the list.
-This is a stylized wrapper over the [Input](/components/input/) component.
+This is a stylized wrapper over the [Input](/components/input/) component with clear button.

-> The `InputSearch` component is difficult to customize.
-All props are passed to `Input.Value`.
-If this isn’t enough, you can create your own custom solution.

 The example below shows one of the ways to implement filtering.

 @example filtering

+@## Advanced filtering control

+To get more control over the parts of `InputSearch` component, you can use children `InputSearch.SearchIcon`, `InputSearch.Value` and `InputSearch.Clear` components.

+In the example below clear button handler is disabled.

+@example filtering-advanced

 @## Multiselect